GmanB3398/RHPS_Casting/README.md

     }
     ```

-    The list of names determines who is available for casting in the show.

 After running, this will write to `outfile.csv` with a sheet of all possible casts as well as a preference score for each cast based on the preferences provided.

-The preferences are scaled by 0.75 for Trixie, 0.5 for Eddie and Scott, and 0.25 for crew.
+The preferences are scaled by 0.75 for Trixie, 0.5 for Eddie and Scott, and 0.25 for crew, 1 for all other roles.

 ## Deliverable Goals